thebithead/nuodb-operator/README.md

 ip-10-0-206-8.ec2.internal     Ready    worker   15d   v1.13.4+cb455d664   nuodb
 ```

-### 8. Apply a NuoDB license file
+### 6. Apply a NuoDB license file

 Each time a NuoDB Admin pod starts it will load a Kubernetes configmap that contains the current NuoDB license level information and places its contents in the /etc/nuodb/nuodb.lic file.
 When a request is made to either start a NuoDB Transaction Engine (TE) or Storage Manager (SM) process, the NuoDB Admin will check the license file contents to ensure the process request is authorized.

 To apply a NuoDB Communiity Edition (CE) license file, run

-&ensp; `kubectl create configmap nuodb-lic-configmap -n $OPERATOR_NAMESPACE --from-literal=nuodb.lic=""`
+`kubectl create configmap nuodb-lic-configmap -n $OPERATOR_NAMESPACE --from-literal=nuodb.lic=""`

-To apply a NuoDB Enterprise Edition (EE) license file, obtain your license file from your NuoDB Sales or Support representative and copy the file to&ensp;`nuodb.lic`, then run
+To apply a NuoDB Enterprise Edition (EE) license file to a system running a CE license,

+obtain your license file from your NuoDB Sales or Support representative and copy the file to `nuodb.lic`, then run

 ```
 kubectl delete configmap nuodb-lic-configmap -n $OPERATOR_NAMESPACE